Althea21/witcher_fg_ruleset/README.md

 The Witcher (R) is a registered trademark of CD PROJEKT S.A.
 THE WITCHER game (C) CD PROJEKT S. A. All rights reserved.
 The Witcher game is based on the prose of Andrzej Sapkowski.

-This ruleset is released under the Creative Common Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+This ruleset is released under the Creative Common Attribution-NonCommercial-NoDerivatives 4.0 International Licence (CC BY-NC-ND 4.0).
 See licence.txt fore more info

 This ruleset is a fan made project and not an official product from Talsorian Inc. nor CD Projekt Red.